Aretha Franklin, The 'Queen Of Soul,' Dies At 76

 After making seven records for Columbia over a six-year span, she signed with Atlantic Records — and that's where she became the "Queen of Soul."

 At first, Atlantic wanted her to record at the Stax studios in Memphis, but Stax did not want to pay for the sessions.
-Instead, Atlantic producer Jerry Wexler took Franklin to the Muscle Shoals Sound Studio in Alabama.
+Instead, Atlantic producer Jerry Wexler brought Franklin to the FAME Studios in Muscle Shoals, Alabama, though Franklin eventually recorded most of her first Atlantic album, I Never Loved a Man the Way I Love You, in New York with backing musicians from Muscle Shoals.

-The Wexler/Franklin pairing proved magical.
+In any case, the Wexler/Franklin pairing proved magical.
 Franklin brought her own material to the label, and Wexler encouraged her to play piano in her recording sessions.
 And from 1967 to the mid-'70s, Franklin released a string of classics.
 The first was "I Never Loved A Man" — with her sisters as backup singers — followed by "Do Right Woman — Do Right Man," "Natural Woman," "Chain of Fools," "Think," "Rock Steady" and "Until You Come Back To Me (That's What I'm Gonna Do)."

 At the same time Franklin was turning out hits, she was also deeply involved in the civil rights movement.
 As she told American Masters, her father was a close friend of King's.
 "My dad brought him to Detroit," she recalled, "and introduced him to the city of Detroit through the New Bethel Baptist Church."